mspass-team/mspass/docs/source/user_manual/importing_tabular_data.rst

   describe a special interface in MsPASS to import data from Datascope tables.

-In MsPASS the central concept used to unify these diverse sources is the concept of a :code:`DataFrame`.   :code:`DataFrame`s are THE data structure that is the focus of the commonly used
+In MsPASS the central concept used to unify these diverse sources is the concept of a :code:`DataFrame`.
+A :code:`DataFrame` is THE data structure that is the focus of the commonly used
 `pandas <https://pandas.pydata.org/docs/>`__ python package.
 The name does not come from a fuzzy animal but is apparently